Azure/autorest/docs/openapi/howto/archboard_feedback.md

 ## Operation should be pageable

-You will get this feedback is your operation is returning a list of objects.
-Contrary to a common misconception: you do not need to support paging on the server, to design an operation as a pageable.
+You will get this feedback if your operation is returning a list of objects.
+Contrary to a common misconception: you do not need to support paging on the server to design an operation as a pageable.
 Pageable is a design, not a server capability.

 The full documentation for pageable is available here: https://github.com/Azure/autorest/blob/main/docs/extensions/readme.md#x-ms-pageable